 The Truck Driver

 Drivers must follow all of Georgia’s commercial motor vehicle traffic codes and safety rules.
 Although commercial truck drivers’ work schedules and training should be closely regulated to prevent accidents, many truck drivers become overworked and exhausted trying to meet strict deadlines.
-This can quickly become dangerous to other drivers and result in a crash.

 The Trucking Company